-Objectives for 2020-21
+Objectives for 2021-22

-- 1. Adoption of revised Partnership Terms of Reference and Governance Processes by 1.4.20 - 2.
-Transition to revised ways of partnership working i.e. confirmation of membership of Strategic Management Board and underpinning Operational Management Group/Task Specific Groups and reporting parameters, by 1.5.20 - 3.
-Confirmed MOU in place with all existing funders by 30.6.20 - 4.
-Discussion with core funders to agree parameters/ROI for funding support by 30.9.20 - 5.
-Development of future project focus to be agreed with Strategic Management Board, shaped by 2020-21 Operational Plan and known latest funding opportunities by 31.5.20 - 6.
-Development of an Advocacy Plan and Communications Strategy to be agreed by Strategic Management Board by 31.5.20 - 7.
-Delivery of current work programme, and agreed pipeline projects, as set out in Operational Plan by 31.3.21 - 8.
-Development of a detailed Market Needs Analysis to focus the Partnership's activity for the next 5 years by 31.10.20 - 9.
-Development of 5 Year Business Plan by 31.12.20
+- I. Adoption of revised Partnership Terms of Reference and Governance Processes - 2.
+Transition to revised ways of partnership working i.e. confirmation of membership of Strategic Management Board and underpinning Operational Management Group/Task Specific Groups and reporting parameters. - 3.
+Confirmed MOU in place with all existing funders. - 4.
+Discussion with core funders to agree parameters/ROI for funding support. - 5.
+Development of future project focus to be agreed with Strategic Management Board, shaped by 2021-22 Operational Plan and known latest funding opportunities. - 6.
+Development of an Advocacy Plan and Communications Strategy to be agreed by Strategic Management Board. - 7.
+Delivery of current work programme, and agreed pipeline projects, as set out in Operational Plan. - 8.
+Development of a detailed Market Needs Analysis to focus the Partnership's activity for the next 5 years. - 9.
+Development of 5 Year Business Plan.